Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 • How temperature is maintained: Food can be grilled either on an open flame or above hot coals.
 Either way, you’ll need to start a fire and bring it to a steady heat before placing any food on your wire grid.
 If you’re using wood, make sure that all of the saps have burned away before cooking your food above the smoke.

-• Example dish: Burgers, hotdogs, vegetables, and skewers are all examples of foods commonly cooked by grilling.
-Fun fact: The difference between grilling and barbecuing is done at a “low and slow” heat whereas grilling is done at a high heat more quickly!
+• Example dish: Burgers, hot dogs, vegetables, and skewers are all examples of foods commonly cooked by grilling.
+Fun fact: barbecuing is done at a “low and slow” heat, whereas grilling is done at a high heat more quickly!

 Foil Cooking